Ankit8125/Blue-Book-for-Bulldozers/README.md

 - Matplotlib

 ## Exploratory Data Analysis (EDA)
-The notebook explores the following aspects of the data:
+In the EDA phase, the notebook focuses on:

 - Handling missing values and outliers.
-- Feature distributions and correlation analysis.
+- Visualizing feature distributions and identifying relationships between variables.
-- Visualization of relationships between features like machine age, usage, and the target variable (SalePrice).
+- Investigating machine attributes (e.g., age, usage) and their correlation with the target variable (`SalePrice`).
+- Feature extraction and engineering to optimize model performance (e.g., breaking down `SaleDate` into year, month).

+## Preprocessing
+- **Handling Missing Data**: Missing values are addressed using appropriate imputation techniques (e.g., filling with mean/median).
+- **Feature Engineering**: Categorical variables are encoded, and time-related features are extracted from the `SaleDate` column.
+- **DateTime Features**: The `SaleDate` is split into separate year, month, and day features to better capture time-based trends in auction prices.

 ## Modeling
 The following machine learning algorithms are used:
-- Random Forest Regressor <br/><br/>
+- **Random Forest Regressor**: A robust ensemble method known for its ability to handle large datasets and complex relationships between variables.
+   - **Hyperparameter Tuning**:
-Hyperparameters are tuned using RandomizedSearchCV and GridSearchCV to find the optimal model configurations.
-The models are evaluated using the RMSLE score.
+      - Both **RandomizedSearchCV** and **GridSearchCV** were used to find the optimal configuration for the Random Forest model.
+   - **Training and Validation**:
+      - The model was trained on `Train.csv` and validated on `Valid.csv`.
+The focus was on optimizing model performance through careful feature selection and tuning.

 ## Evaluation
-Model performance is evaluated based on:
-- Root Mean Squared Log Error (RMSLE).
+- **Metric**: The model’s performance is evaluated using **RMSLE (Root Mean Squared Log Error)**.
-- The final model achieved an RMSLE of 0.2467 on the validation set, which places the project at 32nd out of 474 participants in the Kaggle leaderboard.
+- The final model achieved an **RMSLE of 0.2467** on the validation set, which places it in the **top 7% of participants** (32nd out of 474) in the Kaggle competition leaderboard.